surf-visualization/ospray-python/README.md

   Instance, Material and VolumetricModel.

 Passing regular lists of Python numbers is not supported.
 Use NumPy arrays for those cases.

+Also note that OSPRay currently does not support all integer types for `Data` objects (e.g. not `int8`), nor all combinations of vector length and data type (e.g. not `vec2d`).

 Examples: